 Umbilical cord milking is where the cord is pinched and “milked” immediately following birth in order to quickly push blood into the baby (as you would squeeze ketchup out of a packet, or honey out of a honey stick).
 Starting as close to the placenta as possible, moving towards the baby, a care provider milks the cord several times before the cord is finally clamped and cut, usually within 20 seconds.
 Umbilical cord milking is also sometimes called “stripping the cord”.

 Delayed cord clamping, on the other hand, is the practice of postponing cutting a newborn’s umbilical cord instead of immediately cutting it after birth.
 While the transfer of blood happens the care provider’s hands are off the cord and baby is lying on mom’s abdomen.

 In recent years, ACOG and the AAP have both backed the practice of delayed cord clamping at birth for term and preterm infants.
 (This is wonderful news as when I began birth work it was a fight for women to have this request granted.)

-Delayed cord clamping is awesome!
+During the third stage of labor delayed cord clamping is awesome!
 It…

 - Allows babies to have full access to the blood they are supposed to have